 I’ve learned a lot about myself from the Enneagram

-Taking up running (full disclosure: I’ve completed eight runs to date) has just highlighted some of the results from living in safe bounds on auto-pilot.
+Taking up running (for the first time ever, doing anything ‘athletic’ in my adult life!) has just highlighted some of the results from living in safe bounds on auto-pilot.
 With every step I struggle to run as I ‘train’ for my first 5K

 Perhaps the first step is recognizing where inaction, keeping ‘safe’, setting ‘rules